que-son-bits-y-bytes-en-binario

 The Bit (binary digit) is the smallest unit of information in the binary system.
 The term “bit” was coined by mathematician John Tukey in 1946.

-As its name implies, it is each of the digits that are part of a binary number.
+As its name says, it is each of the digits that make up a binary number.
 Each bit can have one of two possible values, 0 or 1, and is used to represent a single piece of data or information.

 In digital electronics, electronic devices rely on the presence or absence of voltage to indicate whether a bit is 0 or 1.